loopbio/imgstore/README.md

 You should always run the command `imgstore-test` after installing imgstore.
 If your environment is working correctly you should see a lot of text printed, followed by the text `==== 66 passed, ..... ======`

+#### Release Checklist

+* test with GPL opencv/ffmpeg
+* test with LGPL opencv/ffmpeg
+* test with Python2.7 and Python3